The documentary ‘He Came Back,’ produced by Kyiv Independent, won the Best Film Award at the Prague film festival

 Toma Istomina, Deputy chief editor of the Ukrainian newspaper, presented the film.
 She also shared her insights into investigating sexual war crimes.

-The documentary, written by Olesia BIDA, highlights the fact that Ukrainian law enforcement has documented a total of 292 cases of sexual assault by soldiers.
+The documentary, written by Olesia BIDA, highlights the fact that Ukrainian law enforcement has documented a total of 292 cases of by Russian soldiers.
 This figure is likely only a fraction of all of them.

-In his evening address on October 12, President Volodymyr Zelensky said that Ukraine and are working together to establish new joint production facilities for defense.
+In his evening address on October 12, Volodymyr Zelensky said that Ukraine and France are working together to establish new joint production facilities for defense.

 The Press Play Prague Film Festival awarded the Best Film Award to the Kyiv Independent’s investigative film “He Came Back” on October 12.
 It reveals sexual crimes committed by the Russians during their occupation of Kyiv, Kherson and other oblasts at the beginning of 2022.

-The semi-official Tasnim News Agency reported on October 12 that Iran had delivered two satellites manufactured in Iran to Russia for a scheduled soon.
+The semi- Tasnim News Agency reported on October 12 that Iran had delivered two manufactured in Iran to for a launch scheduled soon.
 This is the latest example of space cooperation between two nations that are both under U.S. sanction.

 Ukraine’s officials reported that Russia has carried out massive attacks in Ukraine’s southern, eastern and southern regions in the last 24 hour.
 At least three civilians have been killed and 14 others injured.

-The of Ukraine’s Armed Forces announced on October 12 that Russia has lost 667 630 troops since its full-scale invasion of Ukraine began on February 24, 2022.
+The General Staff of Ukraine’s Armed Forces announced on October 12 that Russia has lost 667 630 troops since its full-scale invasion of Ukraine began on February 24, 2022.

 Mike Johnson, the U.S. House speaker, said on October 11 that he did not want to see any more funding for Ukraine.